 What is the Amortization of Bond Premium?

-- When a bond is issued at a price higher than its face value, the difference is called Bond Premium.
+• When a bond is issued at a price higher than its face value, the difference is called Bond Premium.
 The issuer has to amortize the Bond premium over the life of the Bond, which, in turn, reduces the amount charged to interest expense.
-In other words, amortization is an accounting technique to adjust bond premiums over the life of the bond.
+In other words, amortization is an accounting technique to adjust bond premiums over the bond's life.

-- Generally, bond market values move inversely to interest rates.
+• Generally, bond market values move inversely to interest rates.
 When interest rates go up, the market value of bonds goes down and vice versa.
 It leads to market premiums and discounts on the face value of bonds.
-The bond premium has to be amortized periodically, thus leading to a reduction in the cost basis of bonds.
+The bond premium has to be amortized periodically, thus reducing the cost basis of bonds.

 Methods of Amortization of Bond Premium Calculation